 Most people access information using search engines, and when you are working to reach prospective clients—SEO marketing is just the common sense way of getting in front of your target audience.

 Think about the last time you were searching for a good or service: How did you find what you were looking for?
 If we want information—we hit up Google.
-Though most of us are internet users, few of stop to think about how search engines index, or organize, the content on the internet so that it is so conveniently present every time we hit the return key.
+Though most of us are internet users, few of us stop to think about how search engines index, or organize, the content on the internet so that it is so conveniently present every time we hit the return key.

 BASIC CONSIDERATIONS OF SEO